Rosamund Pike, Chris O’Dowd To Star In 10-Minute Comedy Series ‘State Of The Union’

 This unique series will begin shooting later this summer in London.

-State of the Union is being written by Nick Hornby, the British author who has had many of his books turned into popular major motion pictures, including High Fidelity, About a Boy, and Fever Pitch, and also wrote the screenplays for Academy Award-nominated films Wild and Brooklyn.
+State of the Union is being written by Nick Hornby, the British author who has had many of his books turned into popular major motion pictures, including High Fidelity, About a Boy, and Fever Pitch, and also wrote the screenplays for Academy-Award-nominated films Wild and Brooklyn.

 “I am so pleased to be working again with [director] Stephen [Frears], Rosamund, and Chris,” said Hornby.